Pug-A-Pom (Pomeranian Pug Mix) Dog Breed Information

 Pom-A-Pug is great with kids as they are very lively and active dogs that love playing with children.
 They enjoy their company and can play all day long with kids by their side.
 Although, small kids can play rough and be harsh on them by pinching and pulling their skin.
 It can hurt your dog, which can even make them aggressive.
 So it is important that an elder is always there to supervise them.

-Pom-A-Pug is not a difficult dog to train as they are eager to please their owner.
+Pom-A-Pug is not a difficult dog to train as they are eager to please their owners.
 They are smart enough to catch on command and instruction quickly.
 They can be stubborn sometimes, so to keep them focused and interested in the training, reward them with treats.

 Suggestion: Use lots of vocal praises as a source of motivation.
 Never be harsh or forceful on them as it will only make them scared.
 So, be gentle and train them with patient and consistency.